 Breathing problems, Measles

-No health hazards are known in conjunction with the proper administration of designated therapeutic dosages, although some side effects are possible.
-It will produce adverse reactions in those with low blood pressure or low blood sugar, since it is hypotensive and hypoglycemic.
+No health hazards are known in conjunction with the proper administration of designated therapeutic dosages, although some side effects are the possible.
+It will produce adverse reactions in those with low blood pressure or low blood sugar since it is hypotensive, and hypoglycemic.

 - It can stimulate uterine.